worepix/doc-chester/source/integrations/homekit-and-siri.rst

 If you want to use following integration on `HARDWARIO Hub <https://shop.hardwario.com/raspberry-pi-4b-4gb-set/>`_ or on Debian and Ubuntu system, you have to install few dependencies.
-Connect to command line of HARDWARIO Hub, use !!!!!!!!!!article Rasperry Pi Login!!!!!!!!!!!!!TODO.
+Connect to command line of HARDWARIO Hub, use article :doc:`Rasperry Pi Login <../tutorials/raspberry-pi-login>`.
 After you login in, copy, paste and run commands.

 .. code-block:: console